cda-tum/dd_package/README.md

 A DD package tailored to quantum computing by the [Institute for Integrated Circuits](http://iic.jku.at/eda/) at the [Johannes Kepler University Linz](https://jku.at).
 This package is part of the [JKQ toolset](https://github.com/iic-jku/jkq).

-Developers: Alwin Zulehner, Stefan Hillmich, Lukas Burgholzer, and Robert Wille

-With code from the QMDD implementation provided by Michael Miller (University of Victoria, Canada) and Philipp Niemann (University of Bremen, Germany).

 For more information, please visit [iic.jku.at/eda/research/quantum_dd](http://iic.jku.at/eda/research/quantum_dd).

 If you have any questions, feel free to contact us via [iic-quantum@jku.at](mailto:iic-quantum@jku.at) or by creating an issue on [GitHub](https://github.com/iic-jku/dd_package/issues).